Jon Shingleton

 I was introduced to Operational Research quite by accident back in 2004, when I was at the end of my tether with my first "career".
 As an 18-year old with absolutely no appetite for higher education, I left college and joined a high street bank with the intention of making a career in the finance sector.
 However, I soon realised that the only way to progress was through sales - a vocation that certainly didn't appeal!
 Thus, I decided to go back to education and take on a degree.

-Unfortunately it was too late to make a proper application and I had to go through clearings.
-Wildly looking for anything that suited my A-Levels and skills, I decided on BSc Computing and Management Sciences at Sheffield Hallam, which happened to be a mix of Operational Research, Statistics and ICT.
+Being too late to make a proper application and I had to go through clearings.
+Looking for anything that suited my A-Levels and skills, I decided on BSc Computing and Management Sciences at Sheffield Hallam, which happened to be a mix of Operational Research, Statistics and ICT.
 I was introduced to GORS during my 12-month work placement as part of the degree.

 GORS appealed to me above other OR positions mainly because of the nature of the work.
 I wanted to apply my skills in an area other than finance and with wider objectives than just saving money or making profit.